 Amend the Mississippi Constitution of 1890 by repealing Section 142 which reads as follows:

 "Section 142.
 In case of an election of Governor or any state officer by the House of Representatives, no member of that House shall be eligible to receive any appointment from the Governor or other state officer so elected, during the term for which he shall be elected."

-BE IT FURTHER RESOLVED, That this proposed amendment shall be submitted by the Secretary of State to the qualified electors at an election to be held on the first Tuesday after the first Monday of November 2002 as provided by Section 273 of the Constitution and by general law, with the amendments in this resolution being voted on as one (1) amendment since the proposed amendments pertain to one (1) subject.
+BE IT FURTHER RESOLVED, That these proposed amendments shall be submitted by the Secretary of State to the qualified electors at an election to be held on the first Tuesday after the first Monday of November 2007, as provided by Section 273 of the Constitution and by general law, with the amendments in this resolution being voted on as one (1) amendment since the proposed amendments pertain to one (1) subject.

 BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment provides that the person who receives a majority of the popular vote for Governor at the general election shall be declared elected.
 If no person receives a majority, then a runoff election between the two persons receiving the highest number of votes will be held three weeks later.
 The amendment abolishes the requirement that the Governor be elected by vote of the House of Representatives if no candidate receives both a majority of the popular vote and a majority of the electoral votes."